shreytailor/msa-databases-and-api/README.md

 # Databases & API <!-- omit in toc -->

+<p style="color: red">This .README file contains notes of the whole module as well.
+For screenshots of the assignment, go to to the Assignment Screenshots section :)</p>

 The concepts of Application Program Interfaces (APIs) and Databases are closely connected because it provides an *abstraction* for the developers to communicate with the backend - all using something called **end-points**.

 During this assignment, we will be focusing mainly on **RESTful APIs** that uses HTTP requests to carry out simple interactions with the data such as create/read/update/delete (CRUD) operations.
 This repository will contain notes for some of the key points, as well as screenshots of my work. <br>